nCoda/mei-tools-atom/README.md

 Only valid MEI can be rendered into notation with _[Verovio](http://www.verovio.org/)_.
 To ensure your MEI is valid, an XML validation package is recommended.  [linter-autocomplete-jing](https://github.com/aerhard/linter-autocomplete-jing) was designed for use with TEI and MEI, so I recommend starting there.
 Please note that [linter-autocomplete-jing](https://github.com/aerhard/linter-autocomplete-jing) requires Java Runtime Environment (JRE) v1.6 or above.
 [Visit the package repository](https://github.com/aerhard/linter-autocomplete-jing) for details.

 ## Gratitude
 Thanks to Laurent Pugin and the MEI community for [all their work on _Verovio_](https://github.com/rism-ch/verovio).
 Thanks also to Laurent for making _Verovio_ available to me as a Node package.
+Thanks to the [nCoda](https://ncodamusic.org/) team for the financial support that started this project and for their ongoing contributions.